Fbuzeta11/all-trails/README.md

 # All::Trails
+Hello!! welcome to a new app that will help you find great trails near you!!
+Serch by name, location, distance, etc.

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/all/trails`.
 To experiment with that code, run `bin/console` for an interactive prompt.